Breeze/breeze.server.node/breeze-sequelize/README.md

 The [src](./src) folder contains the TypeScript source code.

-The [test](./test) folder contains the unit tests (work in progress).
+The [test](./test) folder contains the unit tests (work in progress) and a MySql database dump needed for the tests.

-The [test/ExpressDemo](./test/BreezeExpressDemo) folder contains a complete server using breeze-sequelize, for running an end-to-end test suite.
+The [test/BreezeExpressDemo](./test/BreezeExpressDemo) folder contains a complete server using breeze-sequelize, for running an end-to-end test suite.

 ## Documentation